joaocarvalhoopen/How_to_be_a_scientist_for_one_day/README.md

 ## ...starting to attack the problem....

 The operations that this equation of arctan(x/y) can have are the following: <br>
-+, -, *, /, neg(negative of a number), variable x, variable y and each one of the possible binary constants. <br>
++, -, x, /, neg(negative of a number), variable X, variable Y and each one of the possible binary constants. <br>
 <br>
 List of the binary constants that can be multiplied or divided using only shift left or shift right <br>